Facts About Our Work

 - There are several aquaculture projects in progress in different regions of the country.
 All are meant to provide a source of accessible and nutritious food for the residents, as well as offer a self-sustaining source of income for the communities.

 - Food For The Poor donors work with 11 orphanages to sponsor 373 children as part of the Angels Of Hope program.

 - Several projects are geared toward the production of protein-rich foods such as chickens, laying hens, goats and Pelibuey sheep.
 These high-protein food sources are important in a population where malnutrition is a common threat.

 - Food For The Poor’s Technical Center in El Salvador runs in partnership with Nuevo Horizontes Para Los Pobres (FUNHOPO).
-Since 1996, Food For The Poor has shipped more than 46 containers of computer components to the technical center.
+Since 1996, Food For The Poor has shipped nearly 50 containers of computer components to the technical center.